ansible.builtin.get_url module – Downloads files from HTTP, HTTPS, or FTP to node

 |

 If a checksum is passed to this parameter, the digest of the destination file will be calculated after it is downloaded to ensure its integrity and verify that the transfer completed successfully.
-Format: <algorithm>:<checksum|url>, e.g. checksum=”sha256:D98291AC[…]B6DC7B97”, checksum=”sha256:http://example.com/path/sha256sum.txt” If you worry about portability, only the sha1 algorithm is available on all platforms and python versions.
-The Python ``hashlib`` module is responsible for providing the available algorithms.
-The choices vary based on Python version and OpenSSL version.
-On systems running in FIPS compliant mode, the ``md5`` algorithm may be unavailable.
-Additionally, if a checksum is passed to this parameter, and the file exist under the Default: |
+Format: <algorithm>:<checksum|url>, for example If you worry about portability, only the sha1 algorithm is available on all platforms and python versions.
+The Python On systems running in FIPS compliant mode, the Additionally, if a checksum is passed to this parameter, and the file exist under the If the checksum URL requires username and password, Default: |

 |

-SSL/TLS Ciphers to use for the request When a list is provided, all ciphers are joined in order with See the OpenSSL Cipher List Format for more details.
-The available ciphers is dependent on the Python and OpenSSL/LibreSSL versions |
+SSL/TLS Ciphers to use for the request.
+When a list is provided, all ciphers are joined in order with See the OpenSSL Cipher List Format for more details.
+The available ciphers is dependent on the Python and OpenSSL/LibreSSL versions. |

 |